 According to the 2018 CEW report on “Balancing Work and Learning,” working while in college has become a way to give new graduates an edge in the workforce.
 But the edge doesn’t come from working just any job.

 Especially in a tight labor market, college grads need directly applicable work experience.
-That means that while slinging burgers at McDonald’s might teach you valuable time management skills, it won’t help you land a job in corporate finance when you’re up against candidates who have applicable work experience.
+That means that while slinging burgers at McDonald’s might teach you valuable time management skills, it won’t help you land a job in corporate finance when you’re up against candidates who have work experience in your field of study.

 So, when you’re looking for the best college job for yourself, consider your future career aspirations.
 If, for example, your goal is to work as a web developer, a job with your college’s IT department will be a valuable addition to your resume.
 But working in housekeeping likely won’t be as relevant to future employers.

-But don’t worry too much if you’re not quite sure how to spin a college job into something directly applicable to your future career.
-Although 65% of employers prefer job candidates to have relevant work experience, according to the National Association of Colleges and Employers (NACE) 2017 Job Outlook survey, more than a quarter of employers simply prefer candidates who have any work experience at all.
+Although 65% of employers prefer job candidates to have relevant experience, according to the National Association of Colleges and Employers (NACE) 2017 Job Outlook survey, more than a quarter of employers simply prefer candidates who have any work experience at all.
 So while applicable experience definitely gives you an edge, any work is better than none at all.

 Plus, a wide diversity of jobs can provide students with transferable skills.
 Sometimes it’s just about how you highlight it on your resume.